Beyond Cultural Policy Conference

 A selection of papers was published in the Cultural Vitality supplement to the Autumn 2004 edition of the journal Overland.

-Remaining papers are available for download as pdf format documents from this page on the City of Port Philip website.
+Remaining papers are available as pdf documents from the City of Port Philip.

 Donald Horne: Repertoires for Being Human

 John Montgomery: Cultural Quarters, Examples And Success Factors